 Right off the bat, I want to make one thing clear – there is no UX statistics symbol!
 Yes, folks.
 You heard it right.
 Someone from my workplace asked me about it while we were talking about UX statistics, and I could not give him an answer.
 So I googled it and even asked a few professionals on LinkedIn, but they could not give me a definitive answer.
 So I have concluded that it does not exist.
 If somebody has an answer to that question, please feel free to tell me all about it.

 For a UX designer, although the focus is on the user.
 Sometimes, the number, in the end, turns out to be in thousands or even millions.
-That is where UX statistics comes in to play.
+That is where UX statistics come into play.

 UX Statistics reflect that:

 - 88% of users won’t revisit a website after a bad user experience.

 - 40% of the people leave the website if it takes more than 3 seconds to load.